rackerlabs/support-how-to/content/cloud-databases/upgrade-a-cloud-databases-instance-from-mysql-56-to-newer-mariadb-or-percona.md

     The following code provides an example:

-        zcat sourceDB.sql.gz | mysql --user=destination_db_user --host=yyyyy.rackspaceclouddb.com --password=destination_password</code>
+        zcat sourceDB.sql.gz | mysql --user=destination_db_user --host=yyyyy.rackspaceclouddb.com --password=destination_password

-### Verify the dataset on the MySQL 5.6 instance
+### Verify the dataset on the new instance

-Before you transition to the new MySQL 5.6 instance, check the database content to verify that your data was imported and formatted in the way that you expected.
+Before you transition to the new MariaDB or Percona instance, check the database content to verify that your data was imported and formatted in the way that you expected.
 The <code>mysqldump</code> export creates a logical copy of your database content.
-The destination MySQL 5.6 database instance uses this logical copy of your data to rebuild the database table files, using the updated file format that MySQL 5.6 implements.
-For this reason, it's important to verify that certain configurations such as character sets and time zone data are updated to match your previous 5.1 database instance.
+The destination database instance uses this logical copy of your data to rebuild the database table files.
+For this reason, it's important to verify that certain configurations such as character sets and time zone data are updated to match your previous 5.6 database instance.

-**Note**: We recommend that you use a staging or test server for your applications to verify functionality before you transition the applications to the new MySQL 5.6 instance.
+**Note**: We recommend that you use a staging or test server for your applications to verify functionality before you transition the applications to the new MariaDB or Percona instance.

-#### Transition applications to the MySQL 5.6 instance
+#### Transition applications to the MariaDB or Percona instance

 When you have imported and verified your data, you can transition your applications to the new database instance by using the new host name.